SheldonReay/sheldonreay.github.io/site/content/posts/implementation-either-monad-typescript.md

 ```

-What we can't do yet is access the value inside of the Either (in this case it is `"Error"`), thats what we will do next.
+What we can't do yet is access the value inside of the Either (in this case it is `"Some Error"`), thats what we will do next.

 We now need a function which can handle the case where the Either is a Right, this we will call `map`.